togaritogarikun/TeXfiles/README.md

 This is the example result of compiled summary/Summary_of_PaperIread.tex

 ## dissertation/
-Sorry, but please note that small bugs still remain.
-You can use files to output the final form of thesis (main.pdf); however, the error message will be displayed:
-> main.tex:103: LaTeX Error: There's no line here to end.

 In this directory,
-template files which could be used when you would like to write dissertations.
+template files which could be used when you would like to write dissertations are included.

 #### ■ dissertation/main.tex
 main.tex includes content files: